phun-ky/grunt-mustache/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [grunt][grunt].

 ## Release History
+_(Until v1.0.0, this will only be updated when major or breaking changes are made)_

+01/01/2013: Pull request merged for some linting fixes and updates for readme

-30/12/2012: Minor tweaks: removed requirement for postfix/prefix option, trailing whitespace cleanup, updated docs (nilsel) 21/12/2012: Upgraded task to fit grunt v 0.4*, renamed old gruntfile and added postfix/prefix support for template generation. removed old config.varname functionality
+30/12/2012: Minor tweaks: removed requirement for postfix/prefix option, trailing whitespace cleanup, updated docs (nilsel)

+21/12/2012: Upgraded task to fit grunt v 0.4*, renamed old gruntfile and added postfix/prefix support for template generation. removed old config.varname functionality

 19/12/2012: Edited script for newer grunt-version (didn't get it to work quite right, replaced helper with callback, added some options for variable name + minor stuff)